roadkillwiki/roadkill/README.md

 To setup Roadkill on a developer machine, you will need:

-* Visual Studio 2015 (2013 will also work but requires Typescript installed)
+* Visual Studio 2015, Community Edition is fine, Roadkill is written using Community Edition.
-* SQL Server Express 2012 or higher - `choco install sqlserver2014express` for Chocolatey users.
+* IIS
-* Your SQL Server installation should be the default instance (not YOURMACHINE\SQLEXPRESS) for the tests to pass.
+* SQL Server.
+Your SQL Server installation should be the default instance (not YOURMACHINE\SQLEXPRESS) for the tests to pass.
 They rely on the connection string being `Server=(local);Integrated Security=true;Connect Timeout=5;database=Roadkill`
 * An NUnit runner (NUnit, Resharper, Dotcover etc.) if you want to run the tests.
 This is required if you want to contribute.

 ### Fresh install

 To get a 'fresh' Roadkill installation on your development machine, you will need to do the following:

 * For IIS: create a new site with a .NET 4 application pool.
-Roadkill also works with IIS Express.
 * If you're using SQL Server: create a database called "roadkill".
 Run the `/lib/Test-databases/roadkill-sqlserver.sql` script.
   * If you want to use SQLite or SQLServer CE, empty databases can be found `/lib/Test-databases/SqlCE` or Sqlite.
 * You can also install Roadkill using the unattended url, e.g.: http://localhost/install/Unattended?datastoretype=sqlserver2008&connectionstring=database=roadkill;uid=sa;pwd=Passw0rd;server=.\SQLEXPRESS